bluframe/bluframe/blublocks/README.md

 #### Props

 - `className`: (optional) string - The class name for the select wrapper.
+- `defaultValue`: (optional) string - The default value of the select component.
 - `label`: React$Node - The label for the select.
 - `name`: string - The name attribute for the input element.
+- `onBlur`: (optional) function - The callback that is fired when the select loses focus.
-- `onSelect`: function - The callback that is fired when an option is selected.
+- `onChange`: function - The callback that is fired when an option is selected.
 - `options`: Option[] - An array of options for the select.
 Each option should have a `label` and a `value`.
 - `placeholder`: (optional) string - The placeholder text to display when no option is selected.
-- `selected`: (optional) number | string | null - The currently selected value in the select.
+- `value`: (optional) string - The currently selected value in the select.
 If not provided, the first option will be selected by default.

 #### Usage